-VIOLATIONS - DISCIPLINARY PHASES POSSIBLE DISCIPLINARY SANCTIONS Phase 1 ~ includes but is not limited to: Disruptive behavior, Inappropriate or Disorderly conduct, Minor Damage of AUK property, etc. Mediation Verbal or Written Warning Probation - 30 days or greater Restitution/Fines/Loss of Privileges Discretionary Sanctions Phase 2 ~ includes but is not limited to: Disrespectful behavior, Discrimination, Disorderly Conduct, Major Damage of AUK property, Physical altercations, etc. Probation - 1 semester or greater Restitution/Fines/Loss of Privileges Discretionary Sanctions Phase 3 ~ includes but is not limited to: Controlled substances, Theft, Weapons and dangerous materials, Physical altercations.
-Suspension - with Mandatory Probation Expulsion
+VIOLATIONS - DISCIPLINARY PHASES POSSIBLE DISCIPLINARY SANCTIONS Phase 1 ~ includes but is not limited to: Disruptive behavior, Inappropriate or Disorderly conduct, Minor Damage to AUK property, etc. Mediation Verbal or Written Warning Probation - minimum of 30 days and no greater than one academic year Restitution/Fines/Loss of Privileges Discretionary Sanctions Phase 2 ~ includes but is not limited to: Non-physical misconduct, Disrespectful behavior, Discrimination, Disorderly Conduct, Major Damage of AUK property, Physical altercations, etc. Probation - minimum of one semester and no greater than one academic year Campus ban minimum of two weeks and no greater than four weeks Restitution/Fines/Loss of Privileges Discretionary Sanctions Phase 3 ~ includes but is not limited to: Controlled substances, Theft, Weapons and dangerous materials, Physical altercations.
+Suspension - Minimum of one semester and no greater than one academic year with Mandatory Pro- bation Expulsion